 From epidemic masks that the company introduced during the Spanish flu pandemic to work it's doing today on an investigational COVID-19 vaccine, learn how the company has been at the forefront of safeguarding global public health for well over a century.

-What started as support for wounded soldiers in 1898 has evolved into a legacy of philanthropy that spans the globe.
-We look at key moments throughout history in which the company has mobilized to help people, including those recently affected by the conflict in Ukraine.
+What started as medical aid donated to the injured survivors of a devastating 1889 flood has evolved into a legacy of philanthropy that spans the globe.
+We look at key moments throughout history in which the company has mobilized to help people, including those recently affected by the devastating earthquakes in Syria and Turkey.